On Inhabiting Delay - Nick Fudge

 There is no doubt that this is an artist with both secrets and blasting ambition.
 But one who will not allow his work to be experienced as a whole.
 Many of my own conversations with him have been about him choosing new names.
 He feels that the name Fudge is inadequate; I feel personally that identity itself is an inadequate condition for genuinely creative artists but I wonder if for Fudge it is because his name is too linked to that of a moderately successful brother, a British artist in New York.
 But maybe identity itself simply bores him.
 My feeling is that he should have many, but that, for now, Fudge is good enough.

-There is that photograph of the young artist posing existentially in front of one of his lost ‘Pollock’ paintings.
+There is that photograph of the young artist posing existentially in front of his lost ‘Pollock’ paintings.
 Truly, but illegitimately, inhabiting its heroic drama but to what end?
-Some writer, probably French, said that Poetry was part of a disappearing ecology but was as important as vitamin C.
+Some writer, probably French, said that poetry was part of a disappearing ecology but was as important as vitamin C.

-Along with the Rembrandt soaps that I remember from that long ago Karsten Schubert show, paired with Lucas’s upraised digit on a plinth, Landy chose to show a photograph of Fudge working on London Underground.
+Along with the Rembrandt and da Vinci soaps that I remember from that long ago Karsten Schubert show, paired with Lucas’s upraised digit on a plinth, Landy chose to show a photograph of Fudge working on London Underground.